-You have to notify a substance to the Classification & Labelling (C&L) Inventory established at ECHA in cases where you are placing the substance on the market and you either:
+You must notify a substance to the Classification and Labelling (C&L) Inventory within one month from being placed on the market and you:

 - Manufacture the substance and it is subject to registration under the REACH Regulation; or